ControlSystemStudio/phoebus/applications/alarm/Readme.md

 More on this in http://www.shayne.me/blog/2015/2015-06-25-everything-about-kafka-part-2/

-The following settings request a new segment every 10 seconds with an aggressive cleanup ratio for the 'Accelerator' config and state topics:
+The following settings request a new segment every 10 seconds with an aggressive cleanup ratio for the 'Accelerator' config topic:

     bin/kafka-topics.sh  --zookeeper localhost:2181 --create --replication-factor 1 --partitions 1 --topic Accelerator

     # Configure (existing) topic to be compact, and start a new segment every 10 seconds
     bin/kafka-configs.sh --zookeeper localhost:2181 --entity-type topics --alter --entity-name Accelerator \
-           --add-config cleanup.policy=compact,segment.ms=10000,min.cleanable.dirty.ratio=0.01

-    bin/kafka-topics.sh  --zookeeper localhost:2181 --create --replication-factor 1 --partitions 1 --topic AcceleratorState

-    # Configure (existing) topic to be compact, and start a new segment every 10 seconds
-    bin/kafka-configs.sh --zookeeper localhost:2181 --entity-type topics --alter --entity-name AcceleratorState \
            --add-config cleanup.policy=compact,segment.ms=10000,min.cleanable.dirty.ratio=0.01

 You can track the log cleaner runs via